loehnertz/Tanglestash/README.md

 gets hold of an 'entry-hash', the data will still be illegible.
 Data is stored as a Base64 string and files will be automatically encoded if passed into the algorithm as well as decoded if retrieved – no prior conversion of the file needed.

+## Disclaimer

+I know that both the retrieving and persisting to and from the tangle are painfully slow compared to a traditional HTTP connection.
+Keep in mind though that this project is more of a proof-of-concept rather than a finished product.\
+Once the PoW of th

 ## Installation